Thirumani-Akshitha/Udemy-Complete-Web-Development-Course-Practice-Projects/Javascript-Projects/Day11-BG-colorChange-JavaScript/README.md

-# 🎨 Background Color Changer
+# 🎨 Background Color Changer: Day11 of webdev challenge!

 A fun mini-project built to practice JavaScript DOM manipulation.
 This project changes the background color of the webpage to a random color from a predefined list when a button is clicked.